-- Gilt mandate: awarded a 'weak' climate-risk management rating.
+- Gilt mandate: awarded a 'moderate' climate-risk management rating.
 However, given the passive index-tracking nature of the asset class, there is no integrated climate-risk management within the investment process.
-Gilts are a difficult area for managers to integrate climate-risk management. - Diversifying strategies: the majority of the funds were awarded a 'strong' climate-risk management rating.
-As the allocation to diversifying assets is set to reduce as the Plan de-risks further, no action was agreed.

-• Private equity: the majority of the funds were awarded a 'weak' climate-risk management rating, while some received a 'moderate' rating.
+Gilts are a difficult area for managers to integrate climate-risk management. - Private markets: the majority of the funds were awarded a 'weak' climate-risk management rating, while some received a 'moderate' rating.
 This was as expected as generally amongst private asset funds, the level of climate risk integration is lower than for listed assets.
 Due to the closed-ended nature of the investments, with the funds no longer making new investments, no further action was agreed.

 Asset class Climate rating

-Equities (4 for LGIM climate-aware fund)
+Equities (4 for LGIM low carbon and 3 for LGIM RAFI Fundamental)

 Ethical equities 2

 Multi-asset 4

-Fixed income (4) for short duration credit fund) (3) for annuity-tracking fund)
+Fixed income (4) for short duration credit fund and (3) for annuity-tracking fund)

 Property 3